emahuni/em-async-events/README.md

 # vue-hooked-async-events
 [![npm](https://img.shields.io/npm/v/vue-hooked-async-events.svg)](vue-hooked-async-events) ![npm](https://img.shields.io/npm/dt/vue-hooked-async-events.svg)

-Easier and more useful Vue event bus management with zero dependencies.
+Easier and more useful Vue event bus with zero dependencies.
+Features include expirable, lingering and catch-up async events and listeners, and a customizable atomic API.

 ## Features
 - **stoppable events and listeners**; stop an event from firing on other callbacks when it hits a specific callback or on the first callback